 He is a member of the Middle Way Society, and the international online community Re~Collective.

-For The Tuwhiri Project he has contributed to the production of both After Buddhism: a workbook and What is this?
+For The Tuwhiri Project he contributed the excellent group study questions to the production of After Buddhism: a workbook and he is currently writing questions for What is this?
 Ancient questions for modern minds.